 "Human capital is perhaps the single most important long-term driver of an economy," Strauss writes.
 "Smarter workers are more productive and innovative.
 It is an economist's rule that an increase of one year in a country's average schooling level corresponds to an increase of 3 to 4 percent in long-term economic growth.
 Most of the value added in the modern global economy is now knowledge based."

 Holding a college degree matters for landing a good job.
-In 2011, according to the U.S. Census Bureau and the Bureau of Labor Statistics, thirty- to thirty-four-year-olds who had only a high school diploma earned $638 per week, and their peers with bachelor's degrees earned $1,053.
-Yet while more Americans understand that a college education is necessary for success, fewer say they can afford to pay for one.
+In 2011, according to the U.S. Census Bureau and the Bureau of Labor Statistics, adults over age twenty-five who had only a high school diploma earned $668 per week, and their peers with bachelor's degrees earned $1,101.
+Yet while more Americans see the value of a college education, only a minority think students can afford one.

 The Obama administration's record for taking on education inequality is mixed, writes Strauss.
 It has set an ambitious agenda for education policy that pushes for more accountability, especially for schools that serve low-income students, along with more innovative ways to measure and evaluate quality.
 Yet funding decisions have taken federal policy in the wrong direction.
 The major federal programs for disadvantaged students are set to be cut back as part of sequestration, while several budgetary changes, particularly in higher education student aid, disproportionately favor the wealthy.